CodeDifferently/interview-prep/question-list.md

 # A Few Java Questions

-1. Name the four pillars of OOP?
-    * Abstration
-    * Encapsulation
-    * Polymorphism
-    * Inheritance

-2. What is meant by platform independence of Java?
-    * Has a large library of useable code and an execution evirionment Java Virtual Machine

-3. What is the JVM?
-    * JVM stands for Java Virtual Machine
-        * converts bytecode to machine specific code.
-        * Provides memory managment, garbage collection.
-        * Provides an interface that does not depend on the operating system

-4. What is the difference between JDK and JVM?
-    * JDK stands for Java Development Kit
-        * the tools, language, etc.
-        * JVM is part of the JDK
-    * JVM stands for Java Virtual Machine.
-        * is the machine that allows Java to run anywhere

-5. What is the difference between JVM and JRE?
-    * JVM stands for Java Virtual Machine
-        * provides platform independence by changing bytecode
-    * JRE stands for Java Runtime Environment
-        * allows java programs to be ran in an isolated (virtualized) environemnt

-6. Which class is the superclass of all classes?
-    * `Object` is the superclass of all other java classes.

-7. Why Java doesn't support multiple inheritance?
-    * multiinheritance can create inexplicit overriding of methods; making behavior unexpected or less predictable.

-8. Why is Java not a pure Object Oriented language?
-    * Because primitives are not objects, the language is not considered a _pure_ OOP language.

 9. What is difference between path and classpath variables?
     * path variables deal with the PATH environment and allow the OS to run the executable from any directory.
     * Classpath variables is a system environment variable used by the Java compiler and JVM

-10. What is the importance of `main` method in Java?
-    * The `main` method is used to start the program in JVM.

-11. What is _overloading_?
-    * overloading is the same method signature but different parameters.

-12. What is _overriding_?
-    * is the same method signature and parameters but different implementation

-13. Can we overload the `main` method?
-    Yes

-13. Can we have multiple classes in a java source file?
-    * One `.java` file can consist of multiple classes with the restriction that only one class can be `public`.

-14. What is a Java Package and which package is imported by default?
-    * Java package is an encapsulated group of classes, subclasses, and interfaces.
-    * `java.lang` is imported by default.
-        * It provides classes that are needed to the design of Java programming

-15. What are the access modifiers?
-    * An access modifier restricts the access of a class, constructor, data member and method in another class. `public` - all subclasses have access.
-    `private` - scope is limited to the class itself.
-    `protected` - only access available to classes and subclasses in that package.
-    `Default` - only accessed by those in the package only

-16. What is the `final` keyword?
-    * `final` variable is a constant; It cannot be re-assigned a value.
-    * `final` method is a cannot be overridden
-    * `final` class = cannot be extended

-17. What is the `static` keyword?
-    * `static` member is a variable or method which operates independent of the **state** of the class that it is defined in; an instance of the class does not need to be created to access a `static` member.

-18. Can we declare a class as `static`?
-    * Only if the class is nested within another.
-    * Outer-most-classes cannot be static

-18. What is `finally` and `finalize` in java?
-    * `finally` - code will be ran whether an exception is handled or not.
-    * `finalized()` - is the method called by any object before it is garbage collected

-19. What is a multi-catch block in java?
-    * A `try`/`catch` block with multiple `catch` blocks, each specifying how to handle a distinct exception-type.

-20. What is a `static` block?
-    * set of statements, which will be executed by the JVM before execution of main method.
-    * A class has to be loaded in main memory before we start using it.
-    * Static block is executed during class loading.

-21. What is an interface?
-    * A contract that a class must implement.
-    * Declares abstract methods

-22. What is an `abstract` class?
-    * A template used by subclasses.
-    * Can have private and non-private variables along with abstract and non-abstrac methods

-23. What is the difference between `abstract` class and interface?
-    * Interfaces
-        * couples a class to a behavior
-        * declare `abstract` methods
-    * abstract classes
-        * couples a class to a construction.
-        * declare `abstract` methods.
-        * define concrete method
-        * define constructors
-        * declare fields
-        * assgin field-values

 24. Can an interface implement or extend another interface?
     * Yes, an interface can extend another interface.
     * An interface cannot `implement` another interface, because it would imply that it would be _defining_ a method.
 An interface is used to _declare_ method signatures.
 An interface which `extends` another interface, inherits the declared method signatures and defers the definition to the implementing subclass.

-25. What are Wrapper classes?
-    * Wrapper classes are _decorations_ of primitive types.
-    * Wrapper classes enable all of the expected behaviors of a primitive type, but add additional behaviors.

-26. What is an `Enum` in Java?
-    * A special class that represents a group of constants (unchangeable variables, like final variables)

 27. What are Java Annotations?
     * Annotations are used to provide supplement information about a program.